GPT can be used as a translation provider in Smartling.

 - Navigate to the Credentials section.

-Step 3: Use the provider credentials in a Translation Profile
+Step 3: Use the provider credentials in an LLM Profile

-Once the provider credential has been saved and tested successfully, it can now be used to create a Translation Profile.
-A Translation Profile allows you to configure your translation prompt, as well as additional preferences to further customize the translation output.
+Once the provider credential has been saved and tested successfully, it can now be used to create an LLM Profile.
+An LLM Profile allows you to configure your translation prompt, as well as additional preferences to further customize the translation output.

 - From the top navigation of your Smartling dashboard, access the AI Hub.

-- Click Create Profile and select MT Profile or LLM Profile (RAG):
+- Click Create Profile and select LLM Profile (RAG).

 - For GPT (Azure), the selected model is specified in the deployment.
 It cannot be modified in the MT Profile.